Bloom Filters in Adversarial Environments: Introduction

 \section{Introduction}

-Data structures are one of the most basic objects in Computer Science.
+Data structures are one of the most fundamental objects in Computer Science.
 They provide means to organize a large amount of data such that it can be queried efficiently.
 In general, constructing efficient data structures is key to designing efficient algorithms.
 Many efficient data structures use randomness, a resource that allows them to bypass lower bounds on deterministic ones.
-In these cases, their efficiency and/or correctness are analyzed in expectation or with high probability.
+In these cases, their efficiency and correctness are analyzed in expectation or with high probability.

-To analyze randomized data structures one must first define the underlying model of the analysis.
-Usually, the model assumes that the inputs and queries are \emph{independent} of the internal randomness of the data structure.
+To analyze randomized data structures, one must first define the underlying model of the analysis.
+Usually, the model assumes that the inputs (equivalently, the queries) are \emph{independent} of the internal randomness of the data structure.
 That is, the analysis is of the form: For any sequence of inputs, with high probability (or expectation) over its internal randomness, the data structure will yield a correct answer.
-This model is reasonable in a situation where the adversary picking the inputs gets no information about the randomness of the data structure (in particular, the adversary does not get the responses on previous inputs).
+This model is reasonable in a situation where the adversary picking the inputs gets no information about the internal state of the data structure or about the random bits actually used (in particular, the adversary does not get the responses on previous inputs).\footnote{This does not include Las Vegas type data structures, where the output is always correct, and the randomness only affects the running time.}

 In this work, we consider data structures in a more robust model, which we call the \emph{adversarial model}.
 Roughly speaking, this model allows an adversary to choose inputs and queries \emph{adaptively} according to previous responses.
-That is, the analysis is of the form: With high probability over the internal randomness of the data structure, for any adversary adaptively choosing a sequence of inputs, the output of the data structure will be correct.
+That is, the analysis is of the form: With high probability over the internal randomness of the data structure, for any adversary adaptively choosing a sequence of inputs, the response to a single query will be correct.
 Specifically, we consider a data structure known as ``Bloom filter'' and prove a tight connection between Bloom filters in this model and cryptography: We show that Bloom filters in an adversarial model exist if and only if one-way functions exist.